wonderphil/jenkins-swarm-slave-nodejs-yarn-docker/README.md

 A basic slave for building dot net core applications on.

+Requires refactoring to reduce size of image and this is using my local repo, need to change to your own repo

 ## Running

 To run a Docker container passing [any parameters](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin#SwarmPlugin-AvailableOptions) to the slave